ArtwareSoft/jbart4/README.md

 # jbart
-A different visual Studio for javascript widget development
+A different visual studio for javascript widget development
 ### Start the studio

 ```shell